Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: The thermodynamic limit

 \chapter{The thermodynamic limit}

 The formalism of the continuous Fourier transform allows for a smooth transition from systems defined in finite, periodic volumes to the description of extended systems, enabling the replacement of discrete mode sums with continuous integrals over momentum or frequency space.
-We now present a heuristic derivation of this formulation. \begin{theorem}[Heuristic derivation of the Fourier transform] Let \( f(x) \) be a square summable function defined on the interval \(\left[-\frac{L}{2}, \frac{L}{2}\right]\) and periodic of period \(L\).
+We now present a heuristic derivation of this formulation. \begin{theorem}[Fourier series expansion] Let \( f(x) \) be a square summable function defined on the interval \(\left[-\frac{L}{2}, \frac{L}{2}\right]\) and periodic of period \(L\).
 Such a function can be computed at any point on the real axis by means of its periodic extension, which is given by its Fourier series, i.e., \( f(x) \) can be written as follows

 with